omkar0496/project_documentation/chapter1/configuration.md

 ![dashboard](../images/chapter1/manageiq_dashboard.png "ManageIQ Dashboard")

 In the extreme left, we can see the vertical navigation bar.
-We can easily navigate through elements in menu from those bars.
+We can easily navigate through elements from menus of this bar.

 ### Change Configuration
 In upper right corner, we can see dropdown bar for EVM.
 Go to **EVM  &rarr;  Configuration**